Carl Peterson: USFL administrative career

 Peterson possessed the USFL championship trophy from the league's folding until 2018 when he donated the trophy to the Pro Football Hall of Fame.

 After the USFL

-Peterson continued to work on USFL matters until the dying league decided not to appeal the U.S. District Court anti-trust court case decision that led to a $3 payment to the league from the NFL for damaging its business standing.
-In the following year, he took over as chief executive officer of a magazine, PhillySport, that was dedicated to the sports scene in Philadelphia.
-Peterson also was sought after by NFL teams looking for a new general manager-personnel director-type, speaking with the New York Jets, St. Louis Cardinals, Dallas Cowboys and San Diego Chargers.
+In the following year, he took over as chief executive officer of a magazine, Philly Sport, that was dedicated to the sports scene in Philadelphia.
 He was also part of a group led by Philadelphia Flyers and Spectrum owner Ed Snider that sought to purchase the financially troubled Dallas Cowboys and Texas Stadium.
-Snider wanted Peterson's expertise in evaluating and eventually running the football operation, agreeing to an equity stake in the process of buying the Cowboys.
-Ultimately, the Philadelphia group was outbid for the team and stadium by a then little-known Arkansas oil man Jerry Jones.
+Ultimately, the Philadelphia group was outbid for the team and stadium by Arkansas oilman Jerry Jones.